-Type of employer Scheduled Bodies Community Admission Bodies and Designating Employers Transferee Admission Bodies Sub-type Local Authorities Academies Other Open to new entrants Closed to new entrants (all) Funding Target Basis used Ongoing participation basis, assumes long-term Fund participation (see Appendix E) pation basis, but may t basis" - see Note (a) Contractor exit basis, assumes fixed contract term in the Fund (see Appendix E) Primary rate approach (see Appendix D - D.2) Stabilised contribution rate?
-Yes - see Note (b) Yes - see Note (b) No No No No Maximum time horizon - Note (c) 19 years 19 years 19 years 19 years Future working lifetime of actives As per letting employer Secondary rate - Note (d) % of payroll % of payroll Monetary Monetary Monetary Monetary Treatment of surplus pach: contributions kept at Primary rate. ons may be permitted by the Administering Authority Reduce contributions by spreading the surplus over the remaining contract term if less than 4 years, else no reduction Likelihood of achieving target - Note (e) 70% 75% 70% 75% 80% 70% Phasing of contribution changes y stabilisation ngement 3 years 3 years 3 years None Review of rates - Note (f) Administering Authority reserves the right to review contribution rates and amounts, and the level of security provided, at regular intervals between valuations Particularly reviewed in last 3 years of contract New employer n/a Note (g) n/a N ote (h) Notes (h) & (i) Cessation of participation: exit debt/credit payable Cessation is assumed not to be generally possible, as Scheduled Bodies are legally obliged to participate in the LGPS.
-In the rare event of cessation occurring (machinery of Government changes for example), the cessation calculation principles applied would be as per Note (j). admission agree will be calculated to the circumstan d subject to terms of ment.
-Exit debt/credit on a basis appropriate ces of cessation - see ote (j).
+Type of employer Scheduled Bodies Community Admission Bodies and Designating Employers Transferee Admission Bodies Sub-type Local Authorities Academies Other Open to new entrants Closed to new entrants (all) Funding Target Basis used Ongoing participation basis, ass Fund participation (see Appendix E on Ongoing participation basis, but may move to "gilts exit basis" - see Note (a) Contractor exit basis, assumes fixed contract term in the Fund (see Appendix E) Primary rate approach (see Appendix ( D - D.2) Stabilised contribution rate?
+Yes - see Note (b) Yes - see Note (b) No No No No Maximum time horizon - Note (c) 19 years 19 years 19 years 19 years Future working lifetime of actives As per letting employer Secondary rate - Note (d) % of payroll % of payroll Monetary Monetary Monetary Monetary Treatment of surplus pach: contributions kept at Primary rate. ons may be permitted by the Administering Authority Reduce contributions by spreading the surplus over the remaining contract term if less than 4 years, else no reduction Likelihood of achieving target - Note (e) 70% 75% 70% 75% 80% 70% Phasing of contribution changes y stabilisation ngement 3 years 3 years 3 years None Review of rates - Note (f) Administering Authority reserves the right to review level of security provided, at regular in Particularly reviewed in last 3 years of contract New employer n/a Note (g) n/a N ote (h) Notes (h) & (i) Cessation of participation: exit debt/credit payable Cessation is assumed not to be generally possible, as Scheduled Bodies are legally obliged to participate in the LGPS.
+In the rare event of cessation occurring (machinery of Government changes for example), the cessation calculation principles applied would be as per Note (j).
+Can be ceased subject to terms of admission agreement.
+Exit debt/credit will be calculated on a basis appropriate to the circumstances of cessation - see Note (j).
 Participation assumed to expire at end of contract.
 Cessation debt/credit calculated on the contractor exit basis, unless the admission agreement is terminated early by the contractor in which case low risk basis would apply.
-Letting employer
+Letting employer liable for future deficits and contributions arising.
+See Note (i) for further details